-Do you want to work as a fruit picker in Norway and are trying to find the required information?
+Do you want to immigrate and work n Norway as a fruit picker and are trying to find the required information?
 This page of the Visa Library will bring you the requirements, eligibility principles, and the procedure you have to follow and answer some of your questions.

 You need taser items to work as a fruit picker in Norway:

 Having a strong resume or CV.

 You need a strong CV or resume to persuade the Norwegian employer to hire you.
 The first step to immigrating and working in Norway as a fruit picker is to find a job offer with a Norwegian employer.
 Your skills must be quite good enough to encourage the employer to hire you.

 It’s not a definite requirement, but you’d better know some Norwegian language fluency to work as a fruit picker there.

 English is common, and people speak and understand it a lot.
 But the employer might require you to know Norwegian language fluency.

 Find a fruit-picking job with a Norwegian employer.

 You must find a job with a Norwegian employer to move there as a fruit picker.
 It’s a must to find a job as the employer has to apply for a work permit from the Norwegian officials and get it so you can work there.